Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Short Volunteer Appreciation Quotes for Cards and Social Media

-Short quotes work best when space is limited — think greeting cards, Instagram captions, text messages, or the inside of a small gift tag.
+Short quotes work best when space is limited — greeting cards, captions, text messages, or gift tags.
 These are punchy enough to stand on their own.

 - “Your time is a gift.
 Thank you for giving it to us.”